-Our condensed consolidated financial statements have been prepared in accordance with U.S. generally accepted accounting principles.
+Our condensed consolidated financial statements have been prepared in accordance with U.S. GAAP.
 The preparation of these condensed consolidated financial statements requires us to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenue, expenses, and related disclosures.
 We base our estimates on historical experience and on various other assumptions that we believe are reasonable under the circumstances.
 We evaluate our estimates and assumptions on an ongoing basis.
 Actual results may differ from these estimates.
 To the extent that there are material differences between these estimates and our actual results, our future financial statements will be affected.

-We believe the critical accounting policies and estimates discussed under Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Annual Report on Form 10-K filed with the Securities and Exchange Commission (SEC) on September 18, 2014, reflect our more significant judgments and estimates used in the preparation of the condensed consolidated financial statements.
-See "Available Information" below for instructions on how to access our Annual Report on Form 10-K. There have been no significant changes to our critical accounting policies and estimates as filed in such report.
+We believe the critical accounting policies and estimates discussed under Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Annual Report on Form 10-K filed with the SEC on September 17, 2015, reflect our more significant judgments and estimates used in the preparation of the condensed consolidated financial statements.
+There have been no significant changes to our critical accounting policies and estimates as filed in such report.